mitrpaka/commerce_payone/README.txt

   - Portal ID
   - Sub-Account ID
   - PAYONE Key
-  - Reference prefix
   Use the API credentials provided by your Payone merchant account.
-  Reference prefix is for testing purposes only, to prevent duplicate reference errors (References needs to be unique).

 * To enable 3-D Secure checking for credit card payments, please activate 3-D Secure check from PAYONE Merchant Interface.